 ISAC technologies will be an important part of 6G technologies as discussed in the previous section.
 Any sensing information can be exploited to make the wireless communications more effective.
 The flexible cognitive engine can give decisions with more available information while meeting different requirements and handling with several impairments and constraints.
 Sensing information increases the awareness and controlling capabilities of the system.
 To provide these capabilities, AI tools in the flexible cognitive engine provide useful and unnoticeable relationships without heuristic designs and theoretical analysis.
-Hence, the flexible cognitive engine needs three important elements while optimizing the flexibility level with RATs: 1) Sensing information to increase awareness and controlling capabilities, 2) AI tools to increase the functionality of sensing information, and 3) key performance indicators to monitor the overall system.\\
+Hence, the flexible cognitive engine needs three important elements while optimizing the flexibility level with key enablers: 1) Sensing information to increase awareness and controlling capabilities, 2) AI tools to increase the functionality and effectiveness of sensing information, and 3) KPIs to monitor the overall system.

 KPIs are needed to measure several performances of the communications system.
 One of these KPIs can be the \textbf{flexibility performance indicator} so that the achieved flexibility can be quantified.
 It is difficult to decide on a specific flexibility performance indicator because there are many different flexibility perspectives as shown in Table~\ref{fig:s3b}.
 This indicator can be technology-specific and require separate metrics for different technology categories.
 6G networks will need flexibility indicators similar to the other KPIs such as spectral efficiency and reliability.
-Generally, the current RATs are not designed to be called as a flexible technology.
-Flexibility aspects of these RATs are described mostly based on the inferences.
+Generally, the current key enabler technologies are not designed to be called flexible technologies.
+Flexibility aspects of these key enablers are described mostly based on the inferences.
 In ideal conditions, 6G technologies need to be designed considering the flexibility perspective as one of the key criteria.
-At that point, flexibility performance indicators should be employed to quantify the advantages and disadvantages of new designs in both PHY and MAC layer.
+At that point, flexibility performance indicators should be employed to quantify the advantages and disadvantages of new designs in both the PHY and MAC layer.